- Automated vs Manual Testing comparison

 - So How Does Automated Software Testing Work?

 - Automated Testing Approaches

-The phrase “automated testing” gets thrown around a lot, and if you’re connected with the world of IT you’re at least familiar with the basic concept.
+The phrase “automated testing” gets thrown around a lot, and if you’re connected with the IT world and familiar with the software testing process, you’re at least know the basic concept.
 Let’s dig a little deeper, though, and explore the benefits of automated testing presented to developers and consumers alike.